gstanden/orabuntu-lxc/README.md

 * Support for cgroupv2
 * Support for nftables (via firewalld)
-* Support for ZFS Pools including a new directory "zfsutil" and a subdirectory for each distro
+* Support for ZFS Pools including a new directory "zfsutils" and a subdirectory for each distro
 * Full-automation ZFS Pool create scripts for each distro.
 Just bring your LUNs.
 * OvsVethCleanup.timer systemd service to remove orphaned system-generated veth ports off the OpenvSwitches every 5 minutes.